Mizux/manylinux/README.md

   CMakeLists.txt:11 (find_package)
 ```

-note: I we remove the `Development` component, then the script run without failure but we can't have access to the variable
+note: If we remove the `Development` component, then the script run without failure but we can't have access to the variable
 `Python_INCLUDE_DIRS`...

 ## Fix